-where $\BK$ is a $n\times n$ matrix with its $i,j$-th element is $\cK(\bX^{(i)}, \bX^{(j)})$, $\bY = (Y^{(1)},\cdots, Y^{(n)})$.
-As can be seen here, the regularization parameter $\lambda$ here makes the matrix $\BK + \lambda \bI$ inversible, while increasing it will make the obtained $f$ away from the ground-truth target.
-Notably, such a gap has an explicit dependence on $\lambda$, which usually depends on the smoothness of the target function i.e., $\nabla\log{p_{t}}(\cdot)$ in this paper \citep{smale2003estimating,de2005learning}.
-Assumption \ref{ass:subexp} implies that the target score can be approximated well by (infinitely smooth) analytic functions, thus we can derive a sharp approximation error by selecting $\lambda = \cO(n^{-1/2})$ as in Section \ref{sec:generalization analysis}.
+where $\BK$ is an $n\times n$ matrix whose $(i,j)$-th element is $\cK(\bX^{(i)}, \bX^{(j)})$, and $\bY = (Y^{(1)},\cdots, Y^{(n)})$.
+The regularization parameter $\lambda$ makes the matrix $\BK + \lambda \bI$ invertible, while increasing $\lambda$ moves the obtained $f$ away from the ground-truth target.
+Notably, this gap has an explicit dependence on $\lambda$, which usually depends on the smoothness of the target function, i.e., $\nabla\log{p_{t}}$ in this paper \citep{smale2003estimating,de2005learning}.
+Assumption \ref{ass:subexp} implies that the target score can be well approximated by (infinitely smooth) analytic functions; thus, we can derive a sharp approximation error by selecting $\lambda = \cO(n^{-1/2})$ as in Section \ref{sec:generalization analysis}.

 In this paper, we set the kernel function $\cK(\cdot, \cdot)$ as the Gaussian kernel